eduuh/Learning/languages/javascript/functionaljavascript/readme.md

 ## What is functional programming?.
+Bianca

 Its about verbs.
 What it do.
 Its a style.